AlexWang-16/learn_javascript/README.md

 **06** - Currying.
 Currying in JS allows a function to accumulatively collect its arguments and process output when all arguments have been collected.
 It guarantees the order in which arguments are collected by returning a series of functions that are nested.
 ECMAScript does not currently have a curry method to curry functions natively, but libraries such as lodash can be imported to perform this function.
 Reference to the adventure can be found [here](https://youtu.be/iZLP4qOwY8I)

 To view this adventure, use NodeJS to execute this code in terminal: `node 06.js`

+---

+**07** - Prototypes.
+Prototypes allows objects in JavaScript to behave like classes.
+It is a simpler model of object oriented class model in that it allows delegation rather than creating a completely new instance while inheriting the design of the base class.
+This means if a developer requests for a property or method that the current object does not have, it will reference its prototype object in search for those properties/methods.
+Only when the property or method is not found in a the prototype will it return undefined.

+To view this adventure, use NodeJS to execute this code in terminal: `node 07.js`